cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

 .. glossary::
     ada
       digital currency of the Cardano blockchain.
-Units of which are measured in lovelaces.
+One ada = 1,000,000 lovelaces.

     address
       indicates a unique set of numbers and symbols identifying a particular wallet.
 The address allows users to receive payments, process transactions, and control their stake.